GroWell

 9. What should patients realistically expect in terms of results?

 This is not an overnight solution.
 Most patients notice early changes within three to four months, with more visible improvements around six months or longer.
+Clinical studies on FDA-cleared LLLT devices have shown an average 35–37% improvement in hair count after 16 weeks of consistent use — with some participants seeing results exceeding 90%.
 Red light therapy rewards patience and routine.

 10. How does device quality affect results?

 Device quality matters a great deal.
-Patients should look for FDA-cleared devices with proper wavelength output and coverage.
+Patients should look for FDA-cleared devices.
+The clinically validated wavelength range (typically 630–670nm for red light) and sufficient scalp coverage.
 Well-designed products, like the GroWell Cap, make it easier for patients to stay consistent, which directly impacts outcomes.

 11. Can red light therapy replace a hair transplant?